Laura Letinsky: 2010s

 Letinsky stopped photographing for a year in 2009, opting to work in ceramics, textiles, and words.
 This turn to more material practice was related to her questions related to the photograph as image and as object.
 Returning to photography in 2010, she began work on another still-life series, Ill Form and Void Full.
 In this work, she sought to try to “restructure the desire [photography] engenders” by making overt that pictures beget other pictures, i.e. images inform subsequent images.

 In 2019, Letinsky debuted her series, To Want For Nothing, in Chicago.
 These images marked a transition away from her domestic table settings and instead, using magazine and advertisement cutouts she creates composite images that explore form as it impacts narrative, and the unrelenting and overwhelming behemoth that is our image culture.
+Reviewing the series, writer Hugo Fortin says, “The conceptual and intricately composed photographs of the Canadian artist are reminders of her indisputable mastery in still life photography and reveal a sensibility that is at once powerful, tenuous and undeniably political.”

+During this time, Letinsky collaborated with artist John Paul Morabito on a series of textile projects, including Stain Napkins, 8 damask napkins each with the variant of a stain woven into them, and, the 2017 series titled Telephone Game, in which “the artists explore the relationships between photography and weaving, using digital interfaces to bring these two material outputs into direct communication.”